Banque cantonale du Jura

 Banque Cantonale du Jura is a Swiss cantonal bank which is part of the 24 cantonal banks serving Switzerland's 26 cantons.
+The bank headquartered in the canton of Jura was founded in 1979.

-Founded in 1979, Banque Cantonale du Jura in 2014 had 12 branches across Switzerland with 120 employees; total assets of the bank were 2 575.00 mln CHF.
+As of 2014, Banque Cantonale du Jura had 12 branches across Switzerland with 120 employees; total assets of the bank were 2 575.00 mln CHF.
 Banque Cantonale du Jura has full state guarantee of its liabilities.